She Belongs to Me: Cover versions

-The song has been covered by various artists, including Barry McGuire, The Grateful Dead (from the 1985 Tour featured on Dick's Picks Volume 21), The Flying Burrito Brothers, Tom Tom Club, Alain Bashung, Leon Russell, The Nice, Richard Shindell, Billy Preston, Buddy Greene, Lloyd Cole, Ricky Nelson, Neil Finn and Pajama Club, Buffalo Tom, Ane Brun, Ólöf Arnalds, Trish Murphy, Augie Meyers, The Rose Garden and Tina Turner.
+The song has been covered by various artists, including Barry McGuire, The Grateful Dead (from the 1985 Tour featured on Dick's Picks Volume 21), The Flying Burrito Brothers, Tom Tom Club, Alain Bashung, Leon Russell, The Nice, Richard Shindell, Billy Preston, Buddy Greene, Lloyd Cole, Ricky Nelson, Neil Finn and Pajama Club, Buffalo Tom, Ane Brun, Ólöf Arnalds, Trish Murphy, The Masterminds, Augie Meyers, Carol Connors The Rose Garden and Tina Turner.
 It has also been translated into a French version by Francis Cabrel, titled "Elle m'appartient (C'est une artiste)" on his 2008 album Des roses et des orties.
 Ricky Nelson's country version was a Top 40 hit.

 Though it was never included on an album (barring the free downloads of a recording of a concert at Bilston's (near Wolverhampton, UK) Robin 2 Music Hall in November 2016 on Harley's website), Steve Harley included the song in his 9-show November 2016 3-man acoustic tour, as well as the 11 full rock band shows in 2017, as a mark of respect to Dylan.
-In addition, Dylan's track 'Love Minus Zero/No Limit' was included in Harley's 1996 album 'Poetic Justice', and is occasionally played live.
+In addition, Dylan's track "Love Minus Zero/No Limit" was included in Harley's 1996 album Poetic Justice, and was occasionally played live.